aabkn/aabkn.github.io/index.md

 <ul>
   <li>
-  Autumn semester of 2023
+  Autumn semester of 2023:

   Course Coordinator - Mathematics of Data Science
   </li>
   <li>
-  Spring semester of 2023
+  Spring semester of 2023 and 2024:

   Teaching assistant - Mathematics of Signals, Networks, and Learning Category
   </li>

   <li>
-  Autumn semester of 2022
+  Autumn semester of 2022:

    Teaching assistant - Mathematics of Data Science
   </li>